Kenny de Schepper: Career

-2011
+2010–2011: Turned Pro

+De Schepper turned pro in 2010.

-While not having any wins, he had several runner-up finishes in ITF Futures events and has a runner-up finish at an ATP Challenger event – the 2011 Open EuroEnergie de Quimper, where he lost to his compatriot David Guez in the final.
+While not having any wins in 2011, he had several runner-up finishes in ITF Futures events and had a runner-up finish at an ATP Challenger event – the 2011 Open EuroEnergie de Quimper, where he lost to his compatriot David Guez in the final.

 He won his first ATP Challenger title at the 2011 Open Diputación Ciudad de Pozoblanco event against Iván Navarro.

 De Schepper made the main draw of the 2011 Wimbledon Championships.
 In the 2011 Wimbledon Championships qualifiers he defeated Ádám Kellner (Q1), Matthew Ebden (Q2), and Simone Bolelli (Q3).

 2012

 In October 2012, de Schepper won consecutive Challenger tournaments, taking him to a career high ranking of 123 in singles.
 The first of the two Challenger victories came in Mons, having qualified for the tournament, before securing a title in Rennes a week later, not dropping a set throughout the competition.